manticoresoftware/php-code-standard/README.md

 ```

 Please, remember that you should do it all the time once something updates in code style and it was deployed to the project.

+## How to update the project's code style

+There are two scripts: `bin/install` and `bin/install-all`.
+The second one uses calls to the first one by following the projects defined in `config/repo.yaml` config with all supported repositories.

+You should simply run one of them after changes are made to the linter and style to update it via creating the GitHub pull request.